-If you have never been involved in a court case before (and, maybe even if you have) you might not really know what being held “in contempt of court” means.
+If you’ve never been involved in a court case before (and, maybe even if you have!) you might not really know what being held “in contempt of court” means.

 What if the Court Order Doesn’t Make Sense?

-Perhaps the judge ordered you to pay a crazy amount of child support and you can’t afford it.
-Or, maybe the judge entered a parenting order that you think is unworkable, or unfair.
-Or maybe the judge ordered you to do something else that you really don’t want to do.
-That’s when complying with the court’s orders gets tough.
+For example, maybe the judge ordered you to pay a crazy amount of child support and you can’t afford it.
+Or maybe the judge entered a parenting order that you think is unfair.
+Or maybe the judge ordered you to do something else that you don’t want to do or don’t think is right.

-If you think the judge’s order was wrong, you (or your lawyer) may be able to ask the judge to reconsider his or her ruling.
-But, if the judge refuses to do so, you need to either comply with the court order (whether you like it or not) or face the consequences.
+Of course, if you think the judge’s order was wrong, you (or your lawyer) may be able to ask the judge to reconsider his or her ruling.
+In certain very limited situations, you may be able to appeal a judge’s order.

 What Happens When You are Held in Contempt of Court?

 What are the consequences for violating a court order?

 Like with so many other things involved in divorce, the answer is: It depends!

 First, it depends on exactly what you did (or didn’t) do.
 It also depends on whether what you did was intentional or not.

 For example, there’s a big difference between dropping off the kids 15 minutes late because you were stuck in traffic and dropping them off five hours late the day they’re supposed to go on vacation with your ex so they miss their flight!